 Interstate 83 is an older freeway, built between 1950 and 1971 and signed solely as U.S. 111 until 1960 and exclusively as I-83 in 1963.1 As such, the age of the road has necessitated improvements over the years.
 One project undertaken was the elimination of "Dead Man's Curve", where Interstate 83 split with Business Loop I-83 south of York and north of Leader Heights.
 Work was undertaken between mid May 2003 and December 6, 2006.
-The $57.9-million project affected two miles of I-83 and realigned the freeway at the split with Business 83 by removing a wye interchange with left-hand movements and replacing it with a tri-level stack interchange.2 The new interchange grants access to South George Street from I-83 south while providing access to I-83 north from Business 83 south.
+The $57.9 million project affected two miles of I-83 and realigned the freeway at the split with Business 83 by removing a wye interchange with left side ramps and replacing it with a directional T interchange.2 The new exchange provides access to South George Street from I-83 south and to I-83 north from Business 83 south.

 Interstate 83 Pennsylvania Guides

 - South - Harrisburg Vicinity

 An $11.3-million project replaces the North Street Bridge at the Loganville interchange and lengthened the on and off-ramps.
 Work was underway in 2012 and continued through November 2013.
 The new overpass at Exit 10 is 17 feet 2 inches, well over the federal design standard and the 14 feet 4 inch height of its predecessor.3 This project followed bridge replacements in Shrewsbury Township for Windy Hill, Stewartstown and Plank Roads.
 Those spans, built in 1958, were replaced by November 2011.4